As with most python packages, simply use pip to install from PyPi.

 from Github explaining the basic workflow.
 After cloning this repo,

-please run make hooks and pip install -r requirements.txt to
+please run pip install -r requirements.txt to properly setup

-For packaging new versions, please use setuptools version 24.2.0 or
+For packaging new versions, use setuptools version 24.2.0 or greater for

 README and CHANGELOG